openshift/kubesan/docs/3-development.md

 #### How blobs are stored

-An LVM Physical Volume (PV) containing a single "subprovisioner" Volume Group (VG) is initially created on the backing device.
+An LVM shared Volume Group (VG) must be pre-created on a shared backing device; subprovisioner assumes that the LVM global lock will already be accessible to each node in the cluster (things should work whether the global lock shares the same VG as passed to the StorageClass, or is stored in a separate VG to make external management of global lock handover easier).
 Whenever a new empty blob is created (`CreateBlobEmpty()`), a thin pool Logical Volume (LV) is created in the VG, and a thin LV is created in the thin pool.
 The blob's contents reside in that last thin LV.

 Whenever a blob is created by copying another blob (`CreateBlobCopy()`), a thin LV snapshotting the source blob's thin LV is created in the latter's pool.
 This